If you can’t go to the big smoke, you’ll have Arabica at home!

-During the summer reality kicked in.
+During the summer, reality kicked in.
 What was I going to do with our foodie Christmas present from Arabica?
 I was looking forward to returning again as we have had some fantastic lunches here and in 2015 we joined them for one of their excellent wine dinners pairing Lebanese wine with their delicious food.

 Arabica at home

 When I checked out their website three weeks ago, they were about to launch their home delivery service.
-Keen to get their food on my plate, I placed my order.
-Soon after I received a call. “ Thank you for your order, but we are not quite ready.
+Keen to get their food on my plate, I placed my order soon after I received a call. “ Thank you for your order, but we are not quite ready.
 We’ll be starting next week.”
 The service of Arabica was excellent.
 Keeping in contact to make sure that everything was in order.

 Excellent service and food

 The food was easy to prepare following the instructions in the booklet.
-All containers are numbered, and it is best to put them in the right order as, after 2 glasses of Gin & Tonic, you might confuse number 20 for 2!
+All containers are numbered, and it is best to put them in the right order as, after 2 glasses of Gin & Tonic, you might confuse the number 20 for 2!
 Tip: cook the rice whilst you are having your mezze, so you don’t have to start cooking again.

 The Lamb & Potato Boregi is delicious and cooks whiten 40 minutes in the oven.
 I drizzled mine with olive oil, so you get a nice crispy top.
-We liked it so much that we decided stock up for the festive season!
+We liked it so much that we decided to stock up for the festive season!